stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-Yeah, a big point is the jealousy and the desire to conquer the same worlds as the mantis shrimp.
+Yeah, a big point is the jealousy and the desire to conquer the same worlds as the Mantis Shrimp.

 #### BEN